Bira/octopus-carnival/_drafts/scavengers-guild.md

 delver can sell for $240 back in town.
 Why not take a brace of them back if you have the carrying capacity?

-A possible solution to the issue is to just lean into it and bring a Scavenger's Guild into your game.
+The most obvious solution to this problem is to have a talk with your players and explain that you don't want to bother with this stuff.
+Cheap bulk items are not treasure, and should not be treated as such.
+Another possible solution to the issue is to just lean into it and bring a Scavenger's Guild into your game.

 ## Origins of the Scavenger's Guild